Empire Hotel redevelopment deal falls through; city looks for new developer - Salisbury Post

 Empire Hotel redevelopment deal falls through; city looks for new developer

-SALISBURY — City officials said Tuesday negotiations with Black Point Investments to redevelop the Empire Hotel have fallen through.
+SALISBURY — City officials on Tuesday said negotiations with Black Point Investments to redevelop the Empire Hotel have fallen through and other developers will have their shot at the project.

 The city, along with Downtown Salisbury, Inc., has formed an Empire Development Task Force to continue a search for a developer.